-The Executive Chairman, Chief Executive Officer and Executive Directors take the opportunity to present a comprehensive review of the progress and performance of YTL REIT and provide appropriate answers in response to Unitholders' questions during the meeting thereby ensuring a high level of accountability, transparency and identification with YTL REIT's strategy and goals.
+The Executive Chairman, Chief Executive Officer and Executive Directors take the opportunity to present a comprehensive review of the financial and non-financial performance of YTL REIT as well as progress and long-term strategies.
+The Directors provide appropriate answers in response to Unitholders' questions during the meeting thereby ensuring a high level of accountability, transparency and identification with YTL REIT's strategy and goals.

 The Directors are mindful of the recommendation under the Code that all directors must attend general meetings and fully appreciate the need for their attendance at all such meetings.
+All Directors attended the Company's ninth AGM held on 14 October 2021.